FROM DACHAU TO D-DAY

 He was the sole survivor when his tank was hit by a German 88mm gun in Holland.

-The book was launched on 14 September 2009 at the Arsenal Emirates Stadium to honour Willy’s life-long support of the team and membership since 1939:
+The first edition of the book was launched in September 2009 at the Arsenal Emirates Stadium to honour Willy’s life-long support of the team and membership since 1939: